ShiroePL/shiro_on_streamlit/README.md

 path_to_langchain = ""
 ```

+2. To make sure the application functions properly, you need to add certain API keys to your system's environment variables:
+  *  OpenAI API Key:
+     *  Add your OpenAI API key to the environment variables and name it ```OPENAI_API_KEY```
+  *  Azure Cognitive Speech
+     *  If you intend to use Text-to-Speech (TTS) functionalities, add ```SPEECH_REGION``` and ```SPEECH_KEY``` to the environment variables.
+Instructions: https://learn.microsoft.com/en-us/azure/ai-services/multi-service-resource?pivots=azportal&tabs=windows#get-the-keys-for-your-resource

-2. To configure the device type for PyTorch in the ``shared_code\langchain_database\langchain_vector_db_queries.py`` file, you'll need to modify the device argument in the HuggingFaceInstructEmbeddings function.
+3. To configure the device type for PyTorch in the ``shared_code\langchain_database\langchain_vector_db_queries.py`` file, you'll need to modify the device argument in the HuggingFaceInstructEmbeddings function.
 Here are the steps:

      * Open the file ``shared_code\langchain_database\langchain_vector_db_queries.py``.